Locanza/Locanza_token/README.md

 ## Locanza token

 Locanza token is a basic token with **ERC20/ERC223** functionality.
-The token is extended with a Lock functionality.
+The token is extended with minting and time Lock functionality.

 For more information about the  Locanza project go to the [website](https://www.locanza.org).